stefan-rogin/webdisk/README.md

 The service supports the following requests:

  	- GET /files/{fileName} - Retrieves a file by its name.
- 	- HEAD /files/{fileName} - Check if a file exists, whitout getting its content.
+ 	- HEAD /files/{fileName} - Check if a file exists, whithout getting its content.
  	- POST /files/ - Uploads a new file.
  	- PUT /files/{fileName} - Updates an existing file.
  	- DELETE /files/{fileName} - Deletes a file by its name.